Rehnoor-Aulakh/Thermal-Aware-Load-Balancer/README.md

 - Stores telemetry in JSON logs
 - Broadcasts telemetry over WebSockets

+4. Each backend machine runs the **BackendServerAgent**, which connects to the centralized Load Balancer.

-4. The Spring Boot Load Balancer receives telemetry from all connected backend servers.
+5. The BackendServerAgent receives telemetry from the ThermalTelemetryCollector and forwards it to the Spring Boot Load Balancer over WebSockets.

-5. The React dashboard displays:

-- Live telemetry
-- Connection events
-- Historical telemetry
-- Multiple backend servers simultaneously

-6. The collected telemetry is later processed to generate datasets for LSTM-based temperature prediction.
+6. The Load Balancer relays telemetry to the React dashboard for live monitoring and also performs real-time inference using the exported ONNX model for CPU temperature prediction.

 ---